mailbots/mailbots/README.md

 ### onAction

-When a user clicks a mailto link within a Gopher email to accomplish an action ([Email Based Actions](https://docs.gopher.email/reference#email-based-actions)) the onAction handler is received.
+Handle when a user clicks a mailto link within a Gopher email to accomplish an action ([Email Based Actions](https://docs.gopher.email/reference#email-based-actions)) the onAction handler is received.
 For example, postponing a reminder or completing a todo item.

 ```javascript
 gopherApp.onAction("complete", function(gopher) {